 - Visa extensions

 - Recommendation letters

-Typically immigration requires at least 80% attendance, if you drop below that then it may affect your visa status and you will need to give them a reason and proof of why your attendance is so poor (for example, a doctor’s note if you were absent due to illness, or details if you had to go home for a family emergency).
-Your school may also have higher attendance requirements, since 80% will not be acceptable for many jobs or universities.
+Typically immigration requires at least 80 percent attendance.
+If you drop below that, then it may affect your visa status and you will need to give them a reason and proof of why your attendance is so poor (for example, a doctor’s note if you were absent due to illness or details if you had to go home for a family emergency).
+Your school may also have higher attendance requirements, since 80 percent will not be acceptable for many jobs or universities.

 Many universities and trade schools will give scholarships to people with good attendance at the language school

-If you are looking for a scholarship or want priority for admissions try to shoot for at least 90% attendance.
+If you are looking for a scholarship or want priority for admissions, try to shoot for at least 90 perent attendance.

-In the Japanese thinking attendance is more important than grades, because even if you perform poorly, at least by coming every day it shows that you’re doing your best and want to improve.
+In Japanese thinking, attendance is more important than grades because even if you perform poorly, at least by coming every day it shows that you’re doing your best and want to improve.
 If you score high but don’t come to school, they’ll think you’re arrogant and consider yourself above the rules.
 This kind of thinking is the same for working in the country.

 - Japanese level (either JLPT or EJU)